-Since young, many of us were taught to regard our career accomplishments as a yardstick for success.
+In Singapore, many of us regard our career accomplishments as a yardstick for success.
 While there is nothing wrong with being career-driven and enjoying the affirmation from your work accomplishments, tying our self-worth closely to our careers can be damaging for our mental health in unfortunate circumstances such as missing out on a promotion, or worse — retrenchment.

 Throughout the pandemic, many social workers, counsellors and career coaches have observed the negative impact of job loss on individuals’ mental health.